 I first ran into Roots in London, while he was creating custom controllers for London games event Now Play This, and while I'd heard of SK games, I'd never before met Roots in person.
 We sat down together at a fountain in London and ate pizza, and I was easily seduced by the idea of someone flying around the world with a backpack full of electronics, making games for social spaces.

 Aside from the furry cats, which stayed in Australia until the American leg of his trip, Roots has to ditch all the hardware whenever he flies.
-In his own words: "After an event, I take it all apart, keep the screws and leave everything else behind."
-He's relaxed about the temporary nature of the games he's making, and even the CatNips cats are discolouring over time, slowly shedding nipples under the eager hands of the Babycastles attendees.
+In his own words: "After an event, I take it all apart, keep the screws, and leave everything else behind."
+He's relaxed about the temporary nature of the games he's making, and even the CatNips cats are discoloring over time, slowly shedding nipples under the eager hands of the Babycastles attendees.

 Some games, like a tooth-brushing simulator played with a skull showcased in Edinburgh, barely last a night.
 In response to which, there's one key question: why the hell would someone make a tooth-brushing simulator using a skull as a controller?